discord-customs/discord.customs/docs/index.rst

 **Python 3.8 or higher is required**

-To install the library without full voice support, you can just run the following command:
+To install the library from pypi, simply do:

 .. code:: sh